-Bit 1 - OSFIF Oscillator Failure Interrupt Flag
+Bit 1 - SPI1TXIF SPI1 Transmit Interrupt Flag(3)

 Value Description

-1 Interrupt has occurred (must be cleared by software)
+1 Interrupt has occurred

 0 Interrupt event has not occurred

-Bit 0 - CSWIF Clock Switch Interrupt Flag(3)
+Bit 0 - SPI1RXIF SPI1 Receive Interrupt Flag(3)

 Value Description

-1 Interrupt has occurred (must be cleared by software)
+1 Interrupt has occurred

 0 Interrupt event has not occurred

 - 1. Interrupt flag bits get set when an interrupt condition occurs, regardless of the state of its corresponding enable bit or the global enable bit.
 User software must ensure the appropriate interrupt flag bits are clear prior to enabling an interrupt. - 2.
-IOCIF is a read-only bit.
-To clear the interrupt condition, all bits in the IOCxF registers must be cleared. - 3.
-The CSWIF interrupt will not wake the system from Sleep.
-The system will Sleep until another interrupt causes the wake-up.
+SPI1IF is a read-only bit.
+To clear the interrupt condition, all bits in the SPI1INTF register must be cleared. - 3.
+SPI1TXIF and SPI1RXIF are read-only bits and cannot be set/cleared by software.